6– Shipwrecked Loaded Nachos at the Bula Bar and Grille (Royal Pacific Resort)

 So there you have it.
 Six more outrageous food items at Universal.
 If this article doesn’t get you hungry, nothing will.
 You might also want to get checked for adult onset diabetes just from reading about some of these foods!

-Special thanks to crack staff photographer Brandon Glover, Heather Libby, and Kenny Laughters for their help with this article Be sure to also check out Brandon on The Park Blogger podcast with co-hosts Aengus Mackenzie and Brian Carey.
+Special Thanks to crack staff photographer Brandon Glover, for his invaluable assistance with this article.
+Be sure to also check out Brandon on The Park Blogger podcast with co-hosts Aengus Mackenzie and Brian Carey.